B

 The appearance of a male Bobolink is unusual for a songbird because of its coloring.

-The Bobolink’s appearance is unusual for a songbird because the male’s breeding plumage is black on the underside and lighter color on top.
-This makes identification of him quite easy, even in flight.
+The Bobolink’s appearance is unusual for a songbird because the male’s breeding plumage is black on the underside and a lighter color on top.
+This makes his identification quite easy, even in flight.
 The non-breeding male, juveniles, and females look much like sparrows.
 They are mostly light brown with black streaks and stripes.
 They all have conical bills that are good for cracking seeds and nuts.

 Behavior